 TexturePacker Content Protection

-• Ease of use Enter the encryption key in TexturePacker and copy 2 files into your Cocos2D folder, add 4 lines of code - that's all.
+• Ease of use Enter the encryption key in TexturePacker and add 4 lines of code - that's all.

 • Memory consumption The runtime requires 4kB while decrypting the spritesheets.
 The file sizes stay the same.